Detroit People Mover: Transit Police and security

-In addition to operating the People Mover, the DTC is also the parent organization of the Detroit Transit Police.
-The agency's officers have full arrest powers, with jurisdiction over the People Mover, DDOT buses, the Rosa Parks Transit Center, and the QLINE.

-Originally formed only to patrol the People Mover, the Transit Police began DDOT patrols in March 2014, in response a spike in crime on buses.
-As of May 2022, the Transit Police no longer conduct regular patrols on the People Mover; the DTC now contracts with private security firm City Shield Security Services for People Mover patrols.
+The People Mover is patrolled by its own in-house police agency, the Detroit Transit Police, a division of DTC that operates separately from the Detroit Police Department.
+Since July 2024, its 15 officers have been dedicated exclusively to the People Mover.

+From 2014 to 2024, the Transit Police also provided police services to DDOT buses and transit centers.
+This contracted arrangement began in March 2014 in response to rising crime on buses, and a shortage of Detroit Police Department officers amid the Detroit bankruptcy.
+The Transit Police also provided police services on the QLINE, beginning with its opening in 2017.
+Police operations on DDOT and the QLINE were transferred to the Detroit Police Department in 2024.

+Security patrols on the People Mover were primarily conducted by private security guards from May 2022 to July 2024.
+DTC initially hired Detroit-based City Shield Security Services for these operations, before switching to Securitas in April 2023.

+Collective bargaining

+The People Mover's control center operators, maintenance technicians, and Transit Police officers are represented by Teamsters Local 214; while maintenance supervisors are members of AFSCME Local 2394.

 Ridership

 The system was designed to move up to 15 million riders a year.
-In 2008 it served approximately 2 million riders.
-This meant the system averaged about 7,500 people per day, about 2.5 percent of its daily peak capacity of 288,000.
+In 2008, it served about 2 million riders, an average of about 7,500 people per day, about 2.5 percent of its daily peak capacity of 288,000.
 In 2006, the Mover filled less than 10 percent of its seats.

 Among the busiest periods was the five days around the 2006 Super Bowl XL, when 215,910 patrons used the service.
 In addition to major downtown concerts and sporting events, other high ridership times include the week of the annual North American International Auto Show in January and the Youmacon anime convention at the end of October, ever since the convention expanded in 2012 to use Huntington Place in addition to the Renaissance Center.
 The system had 92,384 riders during the 2014 extended con weekend.

 Incidents

-1990 derailment

 In 1990, a train derailed at Cadillac Center after a manhole cover fell onto the track.

-2015 derailment

 On January 22, 2015, at approximately 10:10 PM, one of the cars jumped a rail, hitting the platform at Times Square.
 No injuries were reported, and the system was shut down for 17 hours for an investigation.
 According to a DTC press release, a bracket beneath the train dislodged and caught underneath the rear car, causing the train to disengage from the track.
 A door was dislodged upon impact.